ECMOISTDATABASE/North-Atlantic-Extratropical-Cyclones-database/README.md

 ## DATASET description:
 The dataset is organized within the parent folder **'EC'**, which contains subfolders for each year from 1985 to 2022.
 Within each year folder, there are subfolders named according to the following pattern: **mm_seasoninfo** (mm=month).
 The season information indicates whether the month corresponds to the winter season of the year folder or a previous year, providing a benchmark for code interpretation.<br>
 Inside the month folder, you'll find subfolders named according to an index corresponding to each EC case in the year.
-The order is determined by the chronological formation of the ECs, with each index represented by a three-digit number.
+The order is determined by the chronological formation of the ECs, with each index represented by a three-digit number.<br>

+Case folder description:

+Within each EC folder, you'll find files containing the following information:

+- Track data
+- Mask data
+- Moisture uptake variables (if listed in EC_NATL_int_1985_2022.dat)

 ## Metadata:
 Models used: